 There can be other less obvious reasons for bare spots in your lawn.
-Some of these include underground rocks or roots, poor soil conditions, the type of grass seed used, insect or weed infestation and disease.
+Some of these include underground rocks or roots, poor soil conditions, the type of grass seed used, weed or insect infestation and disease.
 Finding the exact cause of the damage to your lawn is not always easy, and sometimes, the best course of action is to just repair and reseed and hope for the best.
 If the bare spot returns, investigate and repair again.
 Chances are that you'll eventually figure it out.

 How To Repair Bare Spots in Your Lawn

-Step 1: Loosen Up the Soil
+1. Loosen Up the Soil

 Remove any dead grass in the area of the bare spot.
 Much of this can be done with a rake, but you'll probably also have to get down and dirty on your hands and knees to pull out any grass and weeds that are too stubborn for the rake.
-Then, use the rake to loosen and break up the soil in the bare patch, which will allow the grass seeds and their eventual roots to settle quickly into the soil.
+Then, use the rake or a shovel to loosen and break up the soil in the bare patch, which will allow the grass seeds and their eventual roots to settle quickly into the soil.
 If the soil in the area is too hard for the rake to work, you can use a garden cultivator for this task.

-Step 2: Add a Layer of Compost
+2. Add a Layer of Compost to the Lawn

-Step 3: Distribute Grass Seed
+3. Distribute Grass Seed

-Step 4: Cover the Seed With Straw
+4. Cover the Grass Seed With Straw

 Using straw to cover your newly spread grass seed isn't technically necessary, but birds love grass seed, and covering the seed with straw can prevent your expensive seed from being used as a free gourmet meal.
 Just a thin, loose layer of straw over the seed is all that is needed for protection from those hungry birds.
 As soon as the new grass begins to appear, remove the straw to prevent weakening the budding plants.

-Step 5: Begin Watering the Area
+5. Begin Watering the Lawn

 Lightly water the area so that it becomes moist but not so much that it puddles and causes the seeds to move and wash away.
 Use a nozzle with a light spray setting to gently soak the area, keeping the pressure low and spraying from a safe distance away.
 A stationary sprinkler will work for this as well.
 The area should be kept consistently moist but not overly wet or soggy to allow the seeds to properly germinate and establish roots.